M-Neuw37/finance-tracker/documentation.md

 | Year | Tax.Year | Month | Basic.Pay | Tax | NI | Pension Contribution | Total.Deducts | Take.Home | Invested | Kept | Saved |
 |------|----------|-------|-----------|-----|----|----------------------|---------------|-----------|----------|------|-------|

-` Pension Contribution` should be changed to something along the lines of `[companyname].pension.cont` and ensure this is changed in the script.
+` Pension Contribution` should be changed to something along the lines of `[companyname].Pension` and ensure this is changed in the script.